symplely/zend-ffi/README.md

 It allows loading of shared libraries (`.dll` or `.so`), calling of **C functions** and accessing of **C type** data structures in pure `PHP`.

 This package breaks down the `Zend extension API` into _PHP classes_ getting direct access to all PHP internal actions.
 You can actually change PHP default behaviors.
-You will be able to get the behavior of [componere](http://docs.php.net/manual/en/intro.componere.php) extension with needing it.
+You will be able to get the behavior of [componere](http://docs.php.net/manual/en/intro.componere.php) extension without needing it.

+Many routines here is a rewrite of [Z-Engine library](https://github.com/lisachenko/z-engine) package that use different terminology and setup structure.
+This package follow/keep PHP `C` source code style with a skeleton FFi installation process.

 There are many extensions on [Pecl](https://pecl.php.net/package-stats.php) that hasn't been updated.